AndreaRibuoli/RIBY/README.md

 Should you give it a try, follow the **README** provided (there is also [a PDF version](https://github.com/AndreaRibuoli/PASERIE/blob/main/README.pdf) of it).

-For questions on PASERIE, do not esistate to contact me ( `andrea.ribuoli@yahoo.com` ).
+For questions on PASERIE, do not esitate to contact me ( `andrea.ribuoli@yahoo.com` ).
 Enjoy!

 ### 80. to write our Christmas letter